 Penalties for the possession, use, or trafficking of illegal drugs in Romania are severe, and convicted offenders can expect long jail sentences and heavy fines.

-If you are arrested in Romania, authorities of Romania are required to notify the U.S. Embassy of your arrest.
+If Arrested: If you are arrested in Romania, Romanian authorities are required to notify the U.S. Embassy of your arrest.
 If you are concerned the Department of State may not be aware of your situation, you should request the police or prison officials to notify the embassy.
 A consular officer from the embassy will visit you, but will not be able to get you out of jail; you will need to consult an attorney.
 A list of English speaking attorneys can be found on the embassy’s website The Romanian authorities will provide you with an attorney and translator if you cannot afford one.

 SPECIAL CIRCUMSTANCES: Stray dogs are common in Romania and generally tolerated.
 Strays are often fed and are seen frequently in public areas, especially in or near parks.
 Some statistics report one dog bite hourly in Bucharest.
 Because the immunization status of stray dogs is unknown, precautions to prevent rabies are recommended.
 See the Centers for Disease Control and Prevention (CDC) website for more details.
 If you encounter dogs that appear aggressive, it is best to change your path to avoid contact with them.